AI safety shouldn't depend on trusting the AI.

 About half a year in, he stopped.
 AI wasn't safe or reliable enough.
 ChatGPT gets diagnoses wrong more than half the time.
 A third of cancer treatment recommendations have errors.
 That's what pulled him into AI safety.

-He spent winter break 2025 going deep on interpretability — first learning what a neural network was on December 15th.
-In roughly ten weeks, he built a full suite of interpretability and safety tools solo, built a defensive inversion of the leading AI safety-stripping tool, filed two patents, and discovered novel findings with no prior art in the field.
+He spent winter break 2025 going deep on interpretability—first learning what a neural network was on December 15th.
+In roughly ten weeks, he built a full suite of interpretability and safety tools solo, filed two patents, and discovered novel findings with no prior art in the field.

-He also launched easywheels.io, serving ML engineers easy-install precompiled Python wheels, built Noosphere — a 3D embedding visualization platform for exploring conceptual representations across models — and is a founding advisor at budding student-founded startup Duino AI, where he built the AI backend for their agentic Arduino IDE.
+He also built easywheels.io, a CUDA wheel distribution and build service for ML engineers, built Noosphere—a 3D embedding visualization platform for exploring conceptual representations across models—and is a founding advisor at budding student-founded startup Duino AI, where he built the AI backend for their agentic Arduino IDE.

 With HBM experience